Narayana Upanishad: Contents

 The Upanishad is short, and has five chapters.

 Chapter 1: Everything was born in Narayana, everything ends in Narayana

 The Upanishad asserts in Chapter 1 that Narayana created the prana (life essence, breath), the senses, and the mind (Chit and the consciousness).
 He created the elements of the universe, namely the wind (Vayu), the light (Jyoti), the water (Apas), the fire (Agni), the ether (Akasha) and the Prithvi (earth).
-From him were born Brahma, Rudra, Prajapati, the twelve Adityas, Indra, the eleven Rudras, the eight Vasus, the meters of verses, all sages, and all beings.
+From him were born Brahman, Rudra, Prajapati, the twelve Adityas, Indra, the eleven Rudras, the eight Vasus, the meters of verses, all sages, and all beings.
 Everyone is born from Narayana, and ultimately merges back into Narayana.

 Chapter 2: Narayana is the one God

-Chapter 2 declares that Narayana is one without a second, eternal god, same as Brahma, Shiva, Sakra, time, the corporal, the uncorporeal, the inner, the outer, this whole universe, what was, and what is to be.
+Chapter 2 declares that Narayana is one without a second, eternal god, same as Brahma, Shiva, Indra, time, the corporal, the uncorporeal, the inner, the outer, this whole universe, what was, and what is to be.